Tyler State Park (Pennsylvania): History

 For thousands of years, the land that is now Tyler State Park was occupied by the Lenape.
 The Lenape lived in small villages along the Neshaminy Creek, where they raised crops and practiced agroforestry.

 Tradition states that during the Treaty of Shackamaxon, possibly in 1682, William Penn began formal relations with the Lenape and afterward, land transfers to European colonists.
 Early in the 18th century, European colonists farmed the land.
 Families including the Coopers, Blakers, and Twinings built mills, houses, and barns.
 Neshaminy Creek supplied power for several mills, including Cooper Mill and Spring Garden Mill.
 The paved trails in Tyler State Park were once farm roads.
 Mill Dairy Trail connected Spring Garden Mill and the Thompson Dairy, and Stable Mill Trail went to the Tyler Stables.
 The original stone homes in the park are fine examples of early rural Pennsylvania farm dwellings.
 The farmhouses date from the 18th and 19th centuries and are leased as private residences in the modern time.
 There are currently 14 structures left from the original 21 estates.
 Some of the original barns, such as Buckman barn in the southeast corner, are used by the park maintenance and operations.

 The farmland was later purchased by Mr. George Tyler, a wealthy Philadelphia banker, and Stella Elkins Tyler, an artist, and between 1919 and 1929.
-Their first purchase was the Solly Farm where the Solly House served as the Tyler's country home until the George F. Tyler Mansion was constructed.
+Their first purchase was the Solly Farm where the Solly House served as the Tylers' country home until the George F. Tyler Mansion was constructed.
 The mansion is now the administration building of the Bucks County Community College.
 The Solly House was leased as a Hostel from the 1970s to the 1990s, and the larger annex was demolished in 2010.

-The Tyler's purchased the surrounding land, roughly 2000 acres, in order to preserve it as farmland and keep it from being developed.
-The Tyler's restarted an Ayrshire dairy herd that had been abandoned in 1925, and it operated for 40 more years.
+The Tylers purchased the surrounding land, roughly 2000 acres, in order to preserve it as farmland and keep it from being developed.
+The Tylers restarted an Ayrshire dairy herd that had been abandoned in 1925, and it operated for 40 more years.
 In addition, they raised poultry, sheep and pigs, and the croplands were mainly used to supply feed for the livestock.
-The Tyler's upgraded many of the farms with plumbing and electricity, and many of the farmers hired where allotted to stay in the homes rent free.
+The Tylers upgraded many of the farms with plumbing and electricity, and many of the farmers hired where allotted to stay in the homes rent free.
 They also built a large stable for their 25 riding horses, workers, and groomers; the Tyler Stables now house the Tyler Center for the Arts.

 Stella Tyler left the entire estate to Temple University when she died in 1963.
 Temple University sold the property a year later to the Commonwealth of Pennsylvania.
 Land for the park was acquired as part of the Project 70 Land Acquisition and Borrowing Act, with the governor approving the acquisition on November 17, 1964.
-Bucks County acquired roughly 200 acers of the estate around the mansion and built Bucks County Community College.
+Bucks County acquired roughly 200 acres of the estate around the mansion and built Bucks County Community College.
 Tyler State Park was formally dedicated and opened on May 25, 1974.